-To be clearer, as detailed Hamzah and Yudiana (2015) and Dini Andriani, et al. (2015), the difference between the conventional travel, religious travel, and shariah tourism or halal tourism can be seen in the following table:
+To be clearer, as detailed Hamzah and Yudiana (2015) and Andriani et al. (2015), the difference between the conventional travel, religious travel, and shariah tourism or halal tourism can be seen in the Table 1.

-Table 1: Differences
+Table 1: Differences between conventional, religious, and shariah tourism

-No. Aspects Conventional Tourism Religious Tourism Shariah/ Halal Tourism 1 Object Nature, culture, Worship place, All 1 Object heritage, culinary cultural heritage All 2 Aim For entertainment To increase spirituality To increase spirituality by way of entertainment 3 Target to the satisfaction and pleasure that dimension lust, solely for entertainment to acquire the spiritual aspect that could soothe the soul and find peace To acquire the desire and pleasure, and growing religious awareness 4 Guide To understand and master the information, so that of mind to understand the history of the characters and To make tourists interested in the object and evoke the spirit of religious tourists. can attract tourists to the sights locations that become atourist attraction Being able to explain the function and role of shariah in the form of inner happiness and fulfillment in people's lives 5 Fasilities Worship of Complementary Complementary Integrated by object of tourism, rituals become part of the entertainment package 6 Culinary General General Especially, halal 7 Relation Society &Environmen of Complementer and profit Complementer & profit Integrated and interaction based principles of shariah of Tourism ıı 8 Schedule Travel of Everytime Certain times Of the timing
+No. Aspects Konventional tourism Religious tourism Shariah/Halal tourism 1 Object Nature, culture, heritage, Worship place, cultural All culinary heritage 2 Aim For entertainment To increase spirituality To increase spirituality by way of entertainment 3 Target To the satisfaction and to acquire the spiritual To acquire the desire and pleasure, and growing pleasure that dimension lust, aspect that could soothe the religious awareness solely for entertainment soul and find peace of mind 4 Guide To understand and master to understand the history of To make tourists interested in the object and the information, so that can the characters and locations evoke the spirit of religious tourists. attract tourists to the sights that become atourist Being able to explain the function and role attraction of shariah in the form of inner happiness and fulfillment in people's lives 5 Fasilities of worship Complementary Complementary Integrated by object of tourism, rituals become part of the entertainment package 6 Culinary General General Especially, halal 7 Relation of Society and Complementer and profit Complementer and profit Integrated and interaction based principles of Environment of Tourism shariah 8 Schedule of travel Everytime Certain times Of the timing